ml-feeds/arxiv-ml-reviews/README.md

 Before committing these updated configuration files to revision control, consider running `scripts/sort_config_articles.py` and/or `scripts/sort_config_terms.py` respectively.
 If a configuration file was updated, rerun the command.
-**Be warned that a sufficiently longer query can very possibly lead to arXiv returning incomplete results,** and this will require a rearchitecture of the search.
+Note that **a sufficiently longer query can very possibly lead to arXiv returning incomplete results,** and this will require a rearchitecture of the search.

 ### refresh-and-publish